 Drunk With A Pen has also contributed to the following charities:

 Drink it like you mean it, like the serious people do

 If you're down and broken-hearted and you've got good reason to

 Since October 2016, Joseph J Clark has taken Drunk With A Pen on the road.
 From the launch party, to solo festival shows, to opening for bands, and a whole load of open mics in between.
 As of January 2018.
 Joseph has performed in over 70 live sets.

 Anyone who saw Joe's first open mic at the Duke of Wellington in Shoreham will be truly amazed that he got beyond two.
 It's amazing what the pressure of 500 unsold books on your coffee table will do for your confidence.

 Details to follow on these exciting upcoming events for 2018:

 Drunk With My Friends

-Brighton, July 10th 2017, Drunk With A Pen and Long Way Home Music are staging an evening of music and poetry at the legendary Latest Music Bar, Brighton.
+In Brighton, July 10th 2017, Drunk With A Pen and Long Way Home Music staged an evening of music and poetry at the legendary Latest Music Bar, Brighton.